PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ![Create custom role for batch exports](../../../images/docs/batch-exports/bigquery/create-role.png)

 5. Grant the Service Account access to run jobs in your Google Cloud project.
-This can be done by granting the `BigQuery Jobs User` role on your project, or with the role we have just created in the previous step.
+This can be done by granting the `BigQuery Jobs User` role or the role we created in the previous step on your project.

 Navigate to IAM and click on Grant Access to arrive at this screen: